Yesterday I once again took the transit bus home from work.

-So anyway, annoy-the-shit-out-of-me man called this person on his cell and started laughing right away at whatever she was saying.
+So anyway, annoy-the-sh*t-out-of-me man called this person on his cell and started laughing right away at whatever she was saying.

 I know it was a woman because of the hints that I caught when listening to his not so quiet conversation.

-He had this fake’ish laugh that was repeated over and over and OVER!!!!
+He had the same fake’ish laugh that was repeated over and over and OVER!!!!

 Seriously you don’t even understand.